― Lemony Snicket, Horseradish: Bitter Truths You Can't Avoid

 Leaving the Basilica di Santa Croce.

-You're just walking down the street in Florence, minding your own business...and then BOOM!
-The Duomo is right there in front of you!
+You're just walking down the street in Florence, minding your own business...and then BOOM, the Duomo is right there in front of you.
 I never tired of seeing bits of the cathedral peeking out from behind the buildings in Florence.

 The Basilica di Santa Maria del Fiore (Basilica of Saint Mary of the Flower) is the cathedral church of Florence.
 The Duomo, as it is usually called, was begun in 1296 and construction lasted 170 years, the collective efforts of several generations.
 It was engineered in the Gothic style of Arnolfo di Cambio who was also architect of the church of Santa Croce and the Palazzo Vecchio.
 The dome was engineered by Filippo Brunelleschi.